Tell us what you think of improvements to police oversight

 - Enabling government with the authority to mandate the collection of race-based data, including for the police oversight bodies, by supporting the proposed Anti-Racism Act, and Ontario’s strategic plan to combat systemic racism

 - Introducing legislation in the fall that would enhance the independence of Ontario’s police oversight system by removing police oversight bodies from the Police Services Act to create stand-alone legislation, among other comprehensive reforms

 - Working with police oversight bodies to increase cultural competency through staff training and targeted recruitment, including Indigenous cultural competence

-Justice Tulloch’s post-report release presentations
+Justice Tulloch’s post-report release public consultation

 Justice Tulloch plans to visit communities in Ottawa, Hamilton, Toronto, Windsor and Thunder Bay to present his findings and recommendations and take questions about his report.